 Applications for a Kooijmans Fellowship have to comply with the following conditions:

 - Fellows are expected to conduct their research at the Faculty of Law of the Vrije Universiteit Amsterdam during the period of the Fellowship.

-- There’s substantial cooperation between the fellow and one of the research programmes.
+- There is substantial cooperation between the fellow and one of the research programmes.

 - An invitation to take up a Fellowship will be made subject to agreement on the dates of the visit.

-- It is the fellow's responsibility to find accommodation for living (with the support of the Housing Department of the University) and to fund all the costs of the visit on their own expenses.
+- It is the fellow's responsibility to find accommodation for living (with the support of the Housing Department of the University).
 Applicants should be aware that accommodation in Amsterdam is expensive and can be difficult to find.

 - Applicants are reminded that if they require a visa in order to start a Fellowship in the Netherlands, they must secure the appropriate visa and, once a proposal has been accepted, awarding of the Fellowship will be on the condition of fulfilling this requirement.